-The Department of Research is now located on the ABIA Campus (47 N. Main St, Akron OH 44308) and provides support for clinical, translational, and basic science research.
+The Department of Research is located on the ABIA Campus (47 N. Main St, Akron OH 44308) and provides support for clinical, translational, and basic science research.
 Faculty and staff are available to help with all aspects of the research process.
-Additionally, the Department of Research has a fully equipped biomechanical testing laboratory, as well as image analysis software.
+Additionally, the Department of Research has a fully equipped biomechanical testing laboratory and image analysis software.

-The Akron General Medical Center Department of Research Intranet site has information about our Institutional Research Review Board (IRRB) requirements and meeting deadlines, guidelines for research funding, templates, contact information and other helpful information and resources.
-The Department of Research web address is http://my.agmc.org/portal/page/portal30/AGMC DEPT/AGMC RESEARCH.
+The Cleveland Clinic Akron General Department of Research Intranet site has information about our Institutional Research Review Board (IRRB) requirements and meeting deadlines, guidelines for research funding, templates, contact information and other helpful information and resources.
+The Department of Research web address is http://my.agmc.org/portal/page/portal30/AGMC_DEPT/AGMC_RESEARCH.